rahra/decyb/README.md

-# Decoder and Data View for YB Race Data
+# Decoder and Data Viewer for YB Race Data

 This is decoder and viewer for the YB race data.
 YB (https://www.ybtracking.com/) is a commonly used software for tracking boat